Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 work well on your ThinkPad model, please report this to ibm-acpi-devel@lists.sourceforge.net.

-The driver supports the standard ALSA module parameters.
-If the ALSA mixer is disabled, the driver will disable all volume functionality.
+The driver supports the woke standard ALSA module parameters.
+If the woke ALSA mixer is disabled, the woke driver will disable all volume functionality.

 Fan control and monitoring: fan speed, fan enable/disable